FreyaCon/DevOps-Course-Starter/README.md

 # Running the Unit Tests

-To run all the unit tests run the command `pytest` in the terminal.
+To run all the unit tests run the command `poetry run pytest` in the terminal.
-To run tests in a module run the command `pytest path\to\test`.
+To run tests in a module run the command `poetry run pytest path\to\test`.